-Bikes are efﬁcient, too — you travel around three times as fast as walking for the same amount of energy and, taking into account the ‘fuel’ you put in your ‘engine’, you do the equivalent of 2,924 miles to the gallon.
+Bikes are efﬁcient, too.
+You travel around three times as fast as walking for the same amount of energy and, taking into account the ‘fuel’ you put in your ‘engine’, you do the equivalent of 2,924 miles to the gallon.

 You have your weight ratio to thank: you’re about six times heavier than your bike, but a car is 20 times heavier than you.

-9. Cycling improves your sex life
+10. Improves your sex life

 Being more physically active improves your vascular health, which has the knock-on effect of boosting your sex drive, according to health experts in the US.

-11. Heal your heart
+12. Heals your heart

 Cycling just 20 miles a week reduces your risk of heart disease to less than half that of those who take no exercise, it says.

 13. Makes you motivated and helps you deal with stress